Michael Kagan

 Alissa Cooley

-Alissa Cooley, Managing Attorney
+Alissa Cooley Yonesawa, Managing Attorney

-Alissa A. Cooley is the UNLV Immigration Clinic’s managing attorney and leads our off-campus Community Advocacy Office.
+Alissa Cooley Yonesawa is the UNLV Immigration Clinic’s managing attorney and leads our off-campus Community Advocacy Office.
 A native Nevadan, she completed her undergraduate degree at UNLV and graduated cum laude from Boyd in 2014.
 After law school, she became one of the first two justice AmeriCorps (jAC) fellows at the Thomas & Mack Legal Clinic, effectively jump-starting the growth of the Immigration Clinic as a legal aid provider.
 Over two years as a jAC fellow, she represented over one hundred children, ages two to sixteen, who entered the U.S. without a parent or guardian, in their immigration court proceedings.
 This work later evolved into the Edward M. Bernstein & Associates Children’s Rights Program (2017-2021) and then the Community Advocacy Office (2022-).
-Ms. Cooley practiced immigration and criminal law in private practice from 2016 to 2021 and co-taught UNLV’s Policing and Protest Clinic in 2021, before returning to Boyd full-time to lead the Community Advocacy Office.
+Ms. Cooley Yonesawa practiced immigration and criminal law in private practice from 2016 to 2021 and co-taught UNLV’s Policing and Protest Clinic in 2021, before returning to Boyd full-time to lead the Community Advocacy Office.
 She is a member of the Lt.
-Governor’s Keep Nevada Working Task Force.
-Ms. Cooley was named Nevada's Top Lawyers for 2022 by Vegas Inc.
+Governor’s Keep Nevada Working Task Force since 2021.
+Ms. Cooley Yonesawa was named Nevada's Top Lawyers for 2022 by Vegas Inc.

 Melissa Corrak

-Melissa Corral, Staff Attorney
+Melissa Corral, Deputy Managing Attorney

 Melissa Corral joined the Community Advocacy Office as Staff Attorney in June 2022.
 Prior to coming to the CAO, she worked at Legal Aid Center of Southern Nevada for four years, where she developed expertise in immigration and family law.
 She was a law clerk to the Honorable Linda Marquis in the Family Division of the Clark County Eighth Judicial District Court and a student attorney at the UNLV Immigration Clinic.
 Raised in Durango, Mexico, and a native Spanish speaker, she earned her undergraduate and law degrees from UNLV.
 She currently is President of the William S. Boyd School of Law Alumni Chapter, V.P. of Outreach of the Nevada Latino Bar Association, and Treasurer of the American Immigration Lawyers Association (AILA) in Nevada.
 Ms. Corral was named among the 2022 Top Rank Attorneys by the Nevada Business Magazine.

-Aubrey Maples, University Legal Services Fellow
+Aubrey Maples, University Legal Services Staff Attorney

 Before entering the legal profession, Aubrey Maples spent 15 years as an educator.
 Her background in teaching first focused on supporting first-generation and non-traditional students as they navigated higher education at both community college and university.
 She has worked in community-based education and victim advocacy in Appalachia.
 She graduated summa cum laude from the Duncan School of Law at Lincoln Memorial University in Tennessee with recognition for her commitment to service to the community and the school.
 She collaboratively developed a series of virtual lunch and learn opportunities that discussed the intersection of equity, justice, diversity and the legal profession.
 Her goal in life is to work to make things more fair.